isomerpages/nlb-mobile-guide/spotlight/wellbeing/_posts/2020-06-15-post-learning-package-12-keeping-healthy.md

 ---
-title: 'Learning Package 12 - Keeping Healthy'
+title: Learning Package 12 - Keeping Healthy
 date: 2020-06-15T00:00:00.000Z
 permalink: /spotlight/wellbeing/2020-06-15-keeping-healthy
-description: 'What we read feeds our soul and this list of eBooks and videos have suggestions to help you stay calm.'
+description: What we read feeds our soul and this list of eBooks and videos have suggestions to help you stay calm.
 image: /images/PL-12-Intro-image-keeping-healthy.jpg
 ---
 <img src="/images/PL-12-Intro-image-keeping-healthy.jpg">
 <p style="font-size:8pt;">Photo credit: Retrieved from <a href="https://images.pexels.com/photos/1882003/pexels-photo-1882003.jpeg" target="_blank">https://images.pexels.com/photos/1882003/pexels-photo-1882003.jpeg</a></p>
 <p><q>Exercise and application produce order in our affairs, health of body, cheerfulness of mind, and these make us precious to our friends.</q> - Thomas Jefferson</p>